-Equally as important as the fish finder’s features is its intended use.
+Equally as important as the features your fish locators has is its intended use.
 A fish finder designed for shallow freshwater fishing won’t work well for deep-water maritime environments.

 Here are a few of the most important fish finder features to think about.

-The display is the heart of a fish locator.
-It’s where you see the data that the device collects.
-Needless to say, a quality screen is necessary.
+The display is the heart of a fish finder.
+It’s where you actually see the data that the device collects.
+Needless to say, a quality display is important.

 Personally, we feel that screen size is the least important display spec.
-That doesn’t mean you should opt for the smallest available.
+Yet that doesn’t mean you should opt for the smallest available.
 A larger screen is much easier to use in the field.
-The larger the screen, the higher the cost, but in our opinion it can be worth it in the long run.
+The larger the screen, the higher the cost, but in our opinion it’s more than well worth it.